LIVECREATION OS® WORLD-MANUFACTURING SYSTEMEST. 2026 · PERTH, WESTERN AUSTRALIAPOWERED BY CANONLOCK® IISYS v4.0

 An AI story game only feels alive if the world holds a grudge, keeps an inventory, and enforces a debt.
 Those three things are the difference between a campaign and a very good improv partner who resets every scene.
 The trouble is that “it remembers” is unfalsifiable marketing until you define what remembering means and put a number on how long it lasts.

-I want to be honest about the scope of this piece up front, because most “we tested every tool” roundups quietly fabricate their results.
-I did not run controlled multi-thousand-turn sessions inside every competitor's account.
+I want to be honest about the scope of this piece up front, because I did not run controlled multi-thousand-turn sessions inside every competitor's account.
 Several are invite-gated or writing-forward rather than campaign-forward, and pretending I have clean lab data for each would be dishonest.
-What I can do is two things that are true: define a probe precise enough that anyone can run it, and describe how each tool is designed to hold state and where that design tends to slip, grounded in how the makers themselves describe their systems and what long-run users report.
-Where I have a hard number, it is because there is a public record you can open in a browser and check line by line.
+What I can do is two things that are true: define a probe precise enough that anyone can run it, and describe how each tool is designed to hold state and what each maker publicly says it stores.
+Creation OS separately publishes one world artifact sealed at turn 5,011.
+That record is not a controlled comparison with the other five services.

 The probe: grudge, item, debt